nweissberg/nweissberg/README.md

-# Visionary Full-Stack Alchemist 🚀
+# Accomplished Full-Stack Artisan 🌐

-Embark on a journey through my GitHub realm!
-I wield the arcane arts of React.js, Node.js, Next.js, and Firebase, fashioning digital wonders that transcend the ordinary.
-With a spellbinding history of delivering enchanting websites, web apps, and an array of mystical projects, I'm on a quest to craft immersive experiences that captivate the senses.
+Greetings, esteemed visitor, to the repository of my digital craftsmanship.
+I am a seasoned full-stack developer, proficient in the orchestration of React.js, Node.js, Next.js, and Firebase technologies.
+My dossier boasts a consistent history of delivering sophisticated, user-centric websites, web applications, and a diverse array of projects.
+I am committed to creating impactful, immersive experiences that transcend conventional boundaries.

-## The Story Unveiled 🤖
+## Profile in Contemplation 🤖

-Beyond the lines of code, my narrative weaves through realms as an English maestro and tattoo sorcerer, infusing a touch of magic into every creation.
-A symphony of creativity and precision resonates in my work, offering a perspective shaped by the tapestry of diverse experiences.
+Beneath the surface of technical proficiency lies a narrative enriched by a background as an English educator and tattoo artist.
+These experiences have endowed me with a unique blend of creativity and precision, contributing to a distinctive perspective that informs my approach to development.

-## Spells in My Grimoire 🧠
+## Technical Proficiency 🧠

 - 🌐 HTML / CSS / Javascript / Typescript
 - 🐍 Python / Tensorflow / OpenCV